 Cellist Timothy Beccue of Westlake Village won Westmont’s Music Guild Competition on March 1, earning $10,000 in annual music scholarship funds (up to $40,000 over four years) to study at Westmont.

-Each of the other five finalists, violist Erik Fauss of Santa Rosa, violinist Melissa Wong of San Gabriel, harpist Alexandra Nieuwsma of Martinez, bassoonist and organist Michael Rowlands of Irving, Texas, and pianist Jonathan Kok of Sammamish, Wash, earned $2,000 awards in addition to their other designated music scholarships from Westmont.
+Violinist Melissa Wong of San Gabriel, harpist Alexandra Nieuwsma of Martinez, and bassoonist and organist Michael Rowlands of Irving, Texas, earned $2,000 awards in addition to their other designated music scholarships from Westmont.
 (Pictured above from left to right: 2014 Music Guild Finalists - Melissa Wong, Alexandra Nieuwsma, Timothy Beccue, Jonathan Kok, Michael Rowlands and Erik Fauss)

 Beccue, a member of the Junior Chamber Music of Los Angeles, has won numerous awards and performed in the Mozarteum in Salzburg, Austria.
 He is a member of the American Youth Symphony and Debut Orchestra, and serves as worship leader in his church.